 Rian Wanstreet | Grants Program Manager | rian [at] accessnow [dot] org | 0x253116C2

 As Access' Grants Program Manager, Rian works to ensure that at-risk actors and organizations working on digital rights have the resources they need to advance their missions and the rights of the communities they serve.
 Rian has previously served as Access' Special Projects Manager, Rian supports the continued growth and sustainability of Access.
 She works closely with Senior Management, external partners, and Access supporters on multiple projects, including strategic organizational planning and the RightsCon Summit Series.
-Rian comes to Access with over ten years experience working with nonprofit, academic and political institutions, having most recently worked with the Center for Media and Communication Studies researching internet governance, spectrum policy and open access.
+Rian comes to Access with over ten years experience working with nonprofit, academic and political institutions, and served in both Americorps and the Peace Corps.
 She was a European Commission Erasmus Mundus Scholar from 2009-2011, and received an MA in Public Administration from the University of York (UK) and an MA in Public Policy with a specialization in Media, Information and Communication Policy from Central European University.
 She is currently a Non-Resident Research Fellow at the Center for Media and Communication Studies.